Skip to main content

 • Commonwealth representative (as defined in the Oaths and Declarations Act 1957)

-When you have the above, you can click here to upload it to your account for us to check out and get you up and running!
-We look forward to welcoming you onboard!
+When you have completed the certification steps, you can click here to upload it to your account for us to check so we can help get you ready to start investing.

 Did this answer your question?